Community Standards Code Policy

-In certain circumstances, the DCS may impose a University or residence hall suspension prior to a hearing.
+In certain circumstances, the Dean of Students may impose a University or residence hall suspension prior to a hearing.

-- Interim suspension may be imposed by the DCS for reasons that include, but are not limited to,: a) ensuring the safety and well-being of members of the University community or preservation of University property; b) ensuring students’ physical and/or emotional safety and/or well-being; or c) ongoing threat of disruption of, or interference with, the normal operations of the University.
+- Interim suspension may be imposed by the Dean of Students for reasons that include, but are not limited to,: a) ensuring the safety and well-being of members of the University community or preservation of University property; b) ensuring students’ physical and/or emotional safety and/or well-being; or c) ongoing threat of disruption of, or interference with, the normal operations of the University.

-- During the interim suspension, a student shall be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the DCS determines to be appropriate.
+- During the interim suspension, a student shall be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Students determines to be appropriate.

 - The interim suspension does not replace the regular process.

-- A decision reached by the Community Standards Board or a sanction imposed by the DCS may be appealed by the Accused Student(s) or Complainant(s) to an Appellate Board within five (5) school days of the decision.
-Such appeals shall be in writing and shall be delivered to the DCS via email or delivered to the Welcome Center.
+- A decision reached by the Community Standards Board or a sanction imposed by the Dean of Students may be appealed by the Accused Student(s) or Complainant(s) to an Appellate Board within five (5) school days of the decision.
+Such appeals shall be in writing and shall be delivered to the Dean of Students via email or delivered to the Welcome Center.